| Fashion clearly operates by different rules in the Daft dimension.

 who's hip-hop style jeans worn at arse-level seem certain to rendezvous

+with the floor any moment now.
 The creative nexus of a community that includes producers Alan

 Braxe, Benjamin Diamond, DJ Falcon, Cassius and Phoenix, and directors